ldmberman/keeper-contracts/doc/README.md

 ## Objective

-In this POC, we put following modules together:
+In this project, we put following modules together:

 * **TCRs**: users create challenges and resolve them through voting to maintain registries;
 * **Ocean Tokens**: the intrinsic tokens circulated inside Ocean network, which is used in the voting of TCRs;